-"Workplace Representative" means an Association delegate (as defined) or a nominated representative of an employee.

-4. HOURS OF WORK AND FREE TIME OF EMPLOYEES OTHER THAN DIRECTORS OF NURSING
+4. Hours of Work and Free Time of Employees Other Than Directors of Nursing and Area Managers, Nurse Education

-- (i) (a) The ordinary hours of work for day workers, other than Directors of Nursing, exclusive of meal times, shall be 152 hours per 28 calendar days to be worked Monday to Friday inclusive and to commence on such days at or after 6.00 am and before 10.00 am. - (b) Flight Nurses shall not exceed 30 hours flying time in each period of seven days. - (ii) (a) The ordinary hours of work for shift workers, other than Directors of Nursing, exclusive of meal times, shall not exceed an average of 38 hours per week in each roster cycle. - (b) Flight Nurses shall not exceed thirty hours flying time in each period of seven days. - (iii) (a) The hours of work prescribed in subclauses (i) and (ii) of this clause shall, where possible, be arranged in such a manner that in each roster cycle of twenty eight calendar days each employee shall not work his/her ordinary hours of work on more than nineteen days in the cycle.
-Provided that employees who work 8 hour shifts are entitled to twelve additional days off duty per annum (per NSW Health Policy Directive PD2017_028 Leave Matters for the NSW Health Service), employees working ten hour shifts are entitled to one additional day off duty each five weeks; and employees working other combinations of shifts are entitled to such number of additional days off duty per annum as will ensure that their ordinary hours of work do not exceed an average of thirty eight hours per week. - (b) Notwithstanding the provisions of paragraph (a) of this subclause, employees may, with the agreement of the employer work shifts of less than eight hours each over twenty days in each cycle of twenty eight days. - (iv) (a) Each shift shall consist of no more than 10 hours on a day shift or 11 hours on a night shift with not less than 10 hours break between each rostered shift, unless agreed otherwise between an employee and local nursing management.
-An employee shall not work more than seven consecutive shifts unless the employee so requests and local nursing management agrees but in no case shall an employee be permitted to work more than ten consecutive shifts.
-In any fortnightly pay period an employee shall not be rostered for more than three quick shifts, ie, an evening shift followed by a morning shift, unless agreed otherwise between an employee and local nursing management. - (b) Where 10 hour night shifts are in operation in any health facility, at the commencement date of this Agreement or subsequent thereto, the length of these shifts must not be altered without the consent of the Head Office of the Association. - (v) (a) The employee's additional day off duty prescribed in subclause (iii) of this clause (as a consequence of the implementation of the thirty eight hour week) shall be determined by mutual agreement between the employee and the employer having regard to the service requirements of the latter.
-Where practicable such additional day off duty shall be consecutive with the rostered days off duty prescribed in subclause (xv) of this clause.
+- (a) The ordinary hours of work for day workers, other than Directors of Nursing and Area Managers, Nurse Education, exclusive of meal times, will be 152 hours per 28 calendar days to be worked Monday to Friday inclusive and to commence on such days at or after 6.00 am and before 10.00 am. - (b) Flight Nurses shall not exceed 30 hours flying time in each period of seven days.

+- (a) The ordinary hours of work for shift workers, other than Directors of Nursing and Area Managers, Nurse Education, exclusive of mealtimes, shall not exceed an average of 38 hours per week in each roster cycle. - (b) Flight Nurses shall not exceed 30 hours flying time in each period of seven days.

+(a) The hours of work prescribed in subclauses (i) and (ii) of this clause will, where possible, be arranged in such a manner that in each roster cycle of 28 calendar days each employee will not work his/her ordinary hours of work on more than nineteen days in the cycle.
+Provided that employees who work 8 hour shifts are entitled to 12 additional days off duty per annum (per NSW Health Policy Directive PD2023_006 Leave Matters for the NSW Health Service); employees working 10 hour shifts are entitled to one additional day off duty each five weeks; and employees working other combinations of shifts are entitled to such number of additional days off duty per annum as will ensure that their ordinary hours of work do not exceed an average of 38 hours per week.

+(b) Notwithstanding the provisions of paragraph (a) of this subclause, employees may, with the agreement of the employer work shifts of less than 8 hours each over 20 days in each cycle of 28 days.

+- (a) Each shift will consist of no more than 10 hours on a day shift or 11 hours on a night shift with not less than 10 hours break between each rostered shift, unless agreed otherwise between an employee and local nursing management.
+An employee shall not work more than 7 consecutive shifts unless the employee so requests and local nursing management agrees but in no case will an employee be permitted to work more than 10 consecutive shifts.
+In any fortnightly pay period an employee will not be rostered for more than three quick shifts, i.e. an evening shift followed by a morning shift, unless agreed otherwise between an employee and local nursing management. - (b) Where 10 hour night shifts are in operation in any health facility, at the commencement date of this award or subsequent thereto, the length of these shifts must not be altered without the consent of the Head Office of the Association.